April 1, 2023

 Please visit our business rates to view the rates specific to your location.

-Yes, on April 1, 2023, Enbridge Gas changed the rates our customers pay.
+Yes, on May 1, 2024, Enbridge Gas changed the rates our customers pay.
 Details for the most recent rate change include:

-Business Rates changes starting Jan.
-1st
+Business Rates changes starting May 1st

 Rate M2 Rate 10 Rate 6

-• An increase in the federal carbon charge, and
+• An increase in the customer charge,

-• An increase in the federal carbon charge, and
+• An increase in the customer charge,

 Enbridge Gas buys natural gas and gas transportation services for our customers from the market and we pass these costs to you without mark-up.
 Delivery and storage rates are reviewed and approved by the Ontario Energy Board, which conducts an open review process with participation from consumer groups and Ontario municipalities.